 While the pandemic has turned our lives upside down, it’s also given South Floridians the opportunity to rediscover what’s in our own backyard.
-Over the next few months, supporting the restaurant industry is vital for its survival.
 Now is a great time to find your neighborhood’s hidden gem and support a locally owned or family-run restaurant at the same time.

 The guide below includes small, neighborhood restaurants scattered around Miami, from South Beach down to Kendall.
 Throw in some soul food in Overtown, Mexican cuisine in Wynwood, and traditional Indian food in Dadeland, and you’ll find something in nearly every neighborhood, in almost every flavor.